matteoferla/rdkit_to_params/README.md

     view = nglview.show_rosetta(pose)
     view

-## Legal Disclaimer
-The author, Matteo Ferla, is not affiliated with either Rosetta or RDKit.

 ## From mol object
 ### Requirements
 For the sake of sanity, `EmbedMolecule`, `Chem.AddHs(mol)` or any other operation is assumed to have been done beforehand.